drublic/checklist/README.md

 - [ ] CSS: No usage of @import
 - [ ] No CSS inline
 - [ ] HTML minified
-- [ ] Static files are compressed with gzip
+- [ ] Static files are compressed with gzip or brotli
 - [ ] Static files are pre-compressed on the server
-- [ ] HTML is compressed with gzip
+- [ ] HTML is compressed with gzip or brotli
 - [ ] Usage of correct image image formats
 - [ ] Usage of responsive images
 - [ ] Images are optimized (ImageOptim…)